Skip to the main content

 • Coordinates services with the prescribing practitioner

-• Carries out assembly and set-up procedures and validates set-up
+• Carries out assembly and setup procedures and validates setup

-• Keeps patient records information provided at assessment
+• Keeps patient records provided at assessment

-All requirements in the table above plus:
+All requirements in the table, plus:

-• Assistive technology professional
+• Assistive technology professional (ATP)

-• Certified rehabilitative technology supplier
+• Certified rehabilitative technology supplier (CRTS)

 • Is trained by the manufacturers on the products they supply